arunreddy99/spring2021/README.md

 # Web ICP3
 Created a HTML document named index.html.
 This web page is developed using bootsrap, viewport, bootstrap grid views , containers.
 Created a webpage to play rock paper scissor game.
 This page uses buttons for user input and uses javascript for obtaining result and dynamic styling is used in it for changing images dynamically

+# Web ICP4
+Created a html document named hover.html.
+This web page is developed using javascript, jqueries and css.
+In this the image will display in the empty box when ever we hover over other images
+Created a html document named index.html.
+This web page is developefd using javascript and jqueries.
+This page is designed to search and get the details of the github users.In this we use XMLHttpRequest class objects and get methods for server calls.